 The A level course builds on these key concepts and allows students to further develop analytical, problem solving and practical skills that are widely valued by universities and employers.

-The students initially follow a bespoke KS3 to GCSE bridging topic to consolidate the learning of chemistry covered in Years 7 and 8, to develop practical skills and to ensure that any misconceptions are addressed before building on their understanding.
-The GCSE course commences in Term 2 and will cover topics such as the periodic table, atomic structure and the fundamental concepts of bonding and structure and rates of reaction.
+The students start the GCSE course at the start of year 9, initially consolidating the learning of chemistry covered in Years 7 and 8 that is also covered in the GCSE syllabus.
+Practical skills and any misconceptions are addressed before building on their understanding.
+The following topics are then covered: the periodic table, atomic structure and then the fundamental concepts of bonding and structure and rates of reaction.

-During the year, following advice from teachers, students can choose to study Chemistry as a separate GCSE or as part of the combined Science GCSE course (leading to two science GCSEs) from Year 10.
+All of these topics are part of the separate chemistry and combined science courses.
+During the year, when choosing their options, students can then decide whether to study Chemistry as a separate GCSE or as part of the combined Science GCSE course (leading to two science GCSEs) from Year 10.

-The students are following the AQA 9-1 GCSE syllabus that will be first examined in 2018.
+The students are following the AQA 9-1 GCSE syllabus that was first examined in 2018.
 The course fully prepares pupils for the new A level syllabus and is also an excellent foundation for many other A levels or apprenticeships, providing numerous opportunities for evaluation, problem solving and mathematical skills.

-In year 10, the students will cover Electrolysis and extraction of metals from ores, quantitative chemistry, and organic chemistry from crude oil to polymers (synthetic and natural) and the Earth and its atmosphere.
+In year 10, the students will cover the metal reactivity series and the extraction of metals from ores, electrolysis, quantitative chemistry, acids and salts, energy in reactions and the Earth and its atmosphere.

-In year 11 the curriculum includes energy in reactions, reversible reactions and equilibria, acids and salts and chemical analysis.
+In year 11 the curriculum includes reversible reactions and equilibria, chemical analysis and organic chemistry, from crude oil to polymers.

 These topics will also be delivered in the combined science curriculum but will be studied in less depth than the separate science course.
 It is therefore recommended that those who may wish to study chemistry A level, elect to do separate sciences at GCSE.

-Throughout both courses, the pupils will have many opportunities to develop their skills and consolidate their learning through practicals.
+Throughout both courses, the pupils will have many opportunities to develop their skills and consolidate their learning through practical activities.
+In addition, there are 8 required practical activities (6 for combined science) that are carried out during the course which could be assessed in the written examination papers.

 In year 12, the knowledge gained at GCSE is developed with foundation topics such as shapes of molecules, intermolecular forces and quantitative chemistry.
 Layers of understanding are then introduced to explain the chemical concepts including reaction kinetics, mechanisms and instrumental techniques for analysis.